FridaWikell/python-snake/README.md

 ## Features to be Added

 One feature to be added is to select which color you want the snake to have.
 Someone may play better with a pink snake, who knows?
 Some other features that could be added is that the game area will be smaller after x number of points and make it smaller and smaller until it is impossible to navigate the snake.
+Another possible feature is to make the snake move faster after each apple.

 ## Testing